China is funny

 For some reason, I couldn’t stop thinking about how funny everything was.
 Maybe there’s another word, but that’s the term that kept coming back to me.

-Maybe it was the fact that the architecture and planning just seems so random.
-It seems like they just parodied American suburbanism with tons of cars and ten-lane roads with massive crosswalks.
+Maybe it was the seemingly random architecture and planning.
+It was as if they just parodied the worst parts of America with tons of cars and ten-lane roads with massive crosswalks.
+But then there are these huge blocks(?) of apartments with nice parks in/around them.

-Or, maybe it was hearing the conspiracy theories that my uncle learned about on Douyin (Chinese TikTok).
-Ideas that echoed white supremacy ideas, but for Chinese people, like humans originated in China and that Chinese people are inherently smarter than other races.
+Maybe it was hearing the conspiracy theories that my uncle learned about on Douyin (Chinese TikTok).
+They were basically like white supremacy ideas, but for Chinese people (e.g., humans originated in China, and Chinese people are inherently smarter than other races).

-Or, maybe it was watching my cousin roast the hell out of my uncle for believing the grifter on Douyin that spewed these ideas.
+Then, maybe it was watching my younger cousin berating my uncle for believing the grifter on Douyin that spewed these ideas.
 My cousin also talked about some of the weaknesses of the Chinese government, which caused great disappointment to my uncle (which he admitted to me as we bought some lottery tickets).

-It was definitely the massive plaza (guang chang) that you could only access via underpasses where a bunch of old men were spaced out playing saxophones and other wind instruments.
-(When we asked a man why there were so many out there, he hypothesized that it was too stuffy inside their apartments.)
+Maybe it was the massive plaza (广场) that you could only access via underpasses where a bunch of old men were scattered about playing saxophones and trumpets.
+This was actually so ridiculous.
+When we asked a man why there were so many out there, he hypothesized that it was too stuffy inside their apartments.

 Of course, there were parts that weren’t as funny.
 My grandparents are aging, and I felt like the language gap hindered me from having real conversations with my relatives.
-Many times, I could just sit there passively and smile and nod when I couldn’t understand things.
+Many times, I could just sit there passively and smile and nod because I couldn’t understand a lot of the conversation.

 This has probably been one of the most exciting trips I’ve been on in a while.
 I can’t wait to go back.